ianfoo/ship30for30/day-06-kitchen-therapy.md

 There are so many things we feel like we *should* do, but the things we *actually do* reveal who we really are.
 Indulging your fancy is kind of what makes us whole.
-It's kind of beautiful, the way we take care of ourselves the quietly, in the ways we need to.
+It's kind of beautiful, the way we take care of ourselves quietly, in the ways we need to.
 Do the things you need to do.
 The rest will wait.